KHard2Bme/Python-Project-Template/Movie_README.md

 ### Question 9: Regarding the performance of each stock in comparisson to the S&P 500, what are their beta values and what does that number mean in comparison to the market movements?

+>note: A beta greater than 1 suggests that a stock tends to be more volatile than the market.<br>

 ![beta](https://github.com/KHard2Bme/Python-Project-Template/assets/146769989/0b681c7c-2d6c-412c-8d90-3776d272f152)

 In the above code, we are assessing how sensitive McDonalds, Starbucks, Chipotle, Yum and Darden stocks are to overall market movements, providing insights into their relative volatility and risk about the broader U.S. stock market represented by the S&P 500 index.

 The beta value for McDonalds is approximately -0.02210,-2.21% more volatile or sensitive to market movements.<br>
 The beta value for Starbucks is approximately 0.06466, 6.47% more volatile or sensitive to market movements.<br>